 You can know that you’ll get your winnings (if any), and you’ll know that the games are fair and random.

 That’s as complete a guide to Kiwi online casinos as I could write.
 To summarize the main takeaways from this page, here are some thoughts to leave with:

 - It’s legal to play at online casinos FROM New Zealand as long as you’re not playing at online casinos IN New Zealand.
 This means it’s legal to run an online casino in New Zealand if you want to take bets from outside the country.
 It also means it’s legal to play at an online casino, as long it’s located outside the country.
 That’s a relatively unusual situation.

 - Online pokies are the same as pokies in land-based casinos in the country.
 Pokies are powered by computer programs called random number generators.
 These programs work the same way online as they do in real life, as long as you’re playing at a reputable casino.

 - Don’t play at just any online casino that’s willing to take your action.
 Find a reputable portal or information site (like this one) that offers recommendations and reviews.
 One thing to look for is a balanced approach to these reviews.
 You’ll notice that the summary reviews on this page offer both pros AND cons for these gambling sites.
 If you find a site with universally positive reviews, put one hand on your wallet, because they only care about your money.

 Do you feel comfortable gambling at an online casino from New Zealand now?

-Let me know what you think in the comments below:
+Please let me know what you think by posting your thoughts & virtual casino NZ player feedback in the comments form displayed below: